Back to The Mycelial Grimoire

 5. Oat Straw (Avena sativa, the milky tops)

 Slow-acting nervine tonic.
-Doesn’t produce immediate effects.
-Long infusions (steep an ounce of dried oat straw in a quart of just-boiled water for 4 hours, then drink the quart over a day) for two to three weeks build nervous-system resilience.
+It produces nothing you will feel that day.
+Long infusions — steep an ounce of dried oat straw in a quart of just-boiled water for 4 hours, then drink the quart across a day — taken for two to three weeks, build nervous-system resilience.

-Specifically good for “burnt out and brittle” states — long stress that has depleted the nervous system.
+This is the one for the “burnt out and brittle” state — the long stress that has worn the nervous system down to thread.

 6. Lavender (Lavandula angustifolia)

 Aromatic nervine that works as well via smell as via ingestion.
-The German clinical trials on lavender essential oil capsules (Lasea) showed efficacy comparable to lorazepam for generalized anxiety, with vastly better safety.
+Silexan — a standardized lavender essential oil preparation (sold as Lasea) — showed effects comparable to lorazepam for generalized anxiety in some randomized trials, with a much gentler safety profile.

 Tea, tincture, sachet under the pillow, or oil diffused.
 Multimodal.